chrishoangle/chrishoangle.github.io/project.md

 Electric vehicles (EVs) are often described as “zero-emission vehicles,” a label that plays a central role in climate policy and public perception.
 When our club team first began this project through UCLA’s International Urban Sustainability Student Corps (IUSSC) in partnership with the California Air Resources Board (CARB), we shared that same assumption.
 If EVs eliminate tailpipe pollution, then transitioning to them should automatically reduce particulate matter exposure in cities like Los Angeles.
 As we dug deeper, we learned that this may not be the case.

 While EVs eliminate tailpipe emissions, they still produce pollution from non-exhaust sources, particularly tire and brake wear.
 These forms of PM2.5 (particulate matter of 2.5μm or less) enter the air regardless of whether a car runs on gasoline or electricity.
-This becomes especially important when considering that EVs are, on average, about 20 percent heavier than comparable gasoline vehicles due to their batteries.
+This becomes especially important when considering that EVs are, on average, about 20 percent heavier than comparable gasoline vehicles due to their batteries [1].
 That added weight increases friction and stress on tires, which in turn leads to higher levels of tire-wear particles.
 As Los Angeles accelerates its transition to electric vehicles, understanding the implications of these overlooked emissions is becoming increasingly urgent.

 With the current context of research in non-exhaust emissions of tire wear, there are many complications that arise when exploring this field.
-Throughout the 850 peer-reviewed scientific publications that were analyzed about tire wear emissions, the current knowledge base on tire wear emissions is scattered [1].
+Throughout the 502 peer-reviewed scientific publications that were analyzed about tire wear emissions, the current knowledge base on tire wear emissions is scattered [2].
 There are varying measurement methodologies that one approaches, but there are also many explanatory variables that affect the amount of tire wear emissions that cannot be fully controlled in a highly advanced laboratory setting.

 To explore this issue with acknowledgement of the current research field, we turned to CARB’s EMFAC emissions model, focusing specifically on tire-wear PM2.5 in Los Angeles County.
 We performed machine learning to understand how to predict log-transformed PM2.5 TW given other explanatory variables.
 Through the AOS C111 class, I plan to achieve the objectives of this research in threefold: (1) develop machine learning models for predicting PM2.5 emissions from tire wear using vehicle and driving behavior patterns, (2) compare multiple algorithm classes using k-fold cross-validation and REC curves, and (3) identify the most accurate and stable modeling framework for non-exhaust log-transformed PM2.5 TW prediction.
 By utilizing ensemble learning methods, this study seeks to advance predictive modeling in non-exhaust emissions and contribute to the broader adoption of data-driven approaches in the clean energy transportation sector.
 This machine learning project will support the club's research throughout the school year as we begin conducting case studies with in-field observations on tire-wear emissions.